Marine Invasive Species Fee Guide

 If you have suggestions for improving this guide, please contact us by email.

-The Marine Invasive Species Fee is collected from the owner or operator of each vessel that arrives at a California port or place from a port or place outside of California per qualifying voyage.
+The marine invasive species fee is collected from either the owner, operator, or the marine agent acting on behalf of the owner or operator of each vessel that arrives at a California port, place from a port, or place outside of California.

-- Identify daily arrivals of vessels into California ports;
+- Identify daily arrivals of vessels into California ports, and

 - Determine which vessel voyages are subject to the fee;

-- Establish account numbers for the owner/operators of these vessels; and
+- Establish account numbers for the owner or operator of these vessels,

-- Mail a notice of the amount due to the vessel's owner/operator and faxes a copy to the agent of record, if requested.
+- Mail a notice of the amount due to the vessel's owner or operator, and

-There is no CDTFA online registration process for the Marine Invasive Species Fee program.
+There is no online registration process for the Marine Invasive Species Fee program.

-We work with the California Marine Exchanges (CME) to identify daily arrivals of vessels into California ports.
-The vessel owners or operators with qualifying voyages, as identified by the CME as being subject to the fee, are registered and issued an account number with us and will receive, via US mail, a notice of determination (that is, a billing).
+We work with the CMEs to identify daily arrivals of vessels into California ports from a port or place outside of California.
+Any vessel owners or operators identified by the CMEs as being subject to the fee, are registered and issued account numbers with us.

 The Marine Invasive Species Fee is imposed on each vessel per qualifying voyage that arrives at any California port from a port or place outside of California.
 The fee is set by State Lands Commission regulation, and may not exceed $1,000 per voyage, plus adjustments for inflation every two years.